 Since March 13, 2020, federal student loans have been set to 0% interest rates and payments on the loans have stopped.
 This interest-free forbearance has brought welcome relief to many student loan borrowers who've seen their finances take a hit during the COVID-19 pandemic.
 We've been calling this the "student loan pause".

-But the student loan reprieve is set to expire in mid-2023 based on the status of the various lawsuits (with this allegedly being the final extension, even though Biden said it would NOT be extended again).
+But the student loan pause is set to expire in mid-2023 based on the status of the various lawsuits (with this allegedly being the final extension, even though Biden said it would NOT be extended again).

 After such a long break, it's safe to say that no one is excited about having to make room in their budgets again for student loan payments.
 But it's also important to have a plan.
 Here’s what you need to do to prepare for when the dreaded moment finally arrives.